Documentary turns Disney-loving autistic man into a star

 His parents, Ron (a Pulitzer Prize winning journalist) and Cornelia, initially thought he was asking for juice.
 But he wasn't.
 He was repeating back a line from "The Little Mermaid," a scene he often rewound to watch again, where Ursula the sea witch sings "Poor Unfortunate Souls."
 She sings, "It won't cost you much, just your voice!" ("juicervose")

-It was just the first phrase from a Disney film that Owen would go on to mimic, but it was the first hint of his rediscovery of language.
-For the Suskinds, it was a life line back to their son.
+It was just the first phrase from a Disney film that Owen would go on to recite, but it was the first hint of his rediscovery of language.
+For the Suskinds, it was a lifeline back to their son.
 A few weeks later, Ron picked up a puppet of Iago, the parrot from "Aladdin," and had his first conversation with his son in years — albeit one doing his best Gilbert Gottfried impression.

-Roger Ross Williams' documentary "Life Animated," playing this week at the Tribeca Film Festival, chronicles Owen's remarkable growth, aided by the colorful, underdog sidekicks of Disney movies.
-The film, inspired by Ron Suskind's book "Life Animated: A Story of Sidekicks, Heroes and Autism," is both about Owen's impressive maturity and the power of movies, of stories, to connect.
+Roger Ross Williams' documentary "Life Animated," which opens Friday, chronicles Owen's remarkable growth, aided by the colorful, underdog sidekicks of Disney movies.
+The film, inspired by Ron Suskind's book "Life Animated: A Story of Sidekicks, Heroes and Autism," is both about Owen's impressive maturity and the power of movies, of stories, to connect people across daunting divides.

 "I've never experienced anything like I'm experiencing with this film," says Williams.
 "What I hope is that it not only gives parents hope, but it inspires everyone to realize the potential of people living with autism.
 There are all these gifts they have to offer to the world."